hemilabs/heminetwork/api/tbcapi/README.md

 ##### Payload

-- `utxos` is an array of the best known block headers encoded as hexadecimal strings, or `null` if there are no UTXOs for the address.
+- `utxos` is an array of known UTXOs for the address, encoded as hexadecimal strings, or `null` if there are no UTXOs for the address.

 ##### Example